 Sustainable Shipping and Cruise Lines

-Friend of the Sea sustainable shipping standard aims to improve the sustainable use of marine resources by the shipping industry.
+Friend of the Sea sustainable shipping and cruise line standard aims to improve the environmentally conscious operation of maritime transport and trade

-It has been estimated that each day a large cruise ship generates as much as:
+It is estimated that each day a large cruise ship generates as much as:

 It has been reported that each passenger’s carbon footprint at sea is 3 times higher than on land!